 Can You Sublimate On Canvas?
 How to do Sublimation On Canvas?

-Can you sublimate on Canvas?
-Yes, you can sublimate on Canvas.
+Yes, you can.
 It’s a half-truth that sublimation on Canvas is impossible because of cotton material.
-Sublimation print on Canvas doesn’t work if you use a heat press directly on the Canvas, but you can sublimate it by using a laminating film or polyester fabric between the heat press and Canvas.
+It doesn’t work if you sublimate directly on the Canvas, but you can easily sublimate it by adding a layer of laminating film or polyester fabric on it.

 How To Sublimate On Canvas?

-Laminating film isn’t the only thing you need in this process; there are other things as well, which you can read below.
-Remember to get all of these things before you sublimate on Canvas.
+Laminating film isn’t the only thing you need in this process; there are other things as well if you are sublimating first time.
+Remember to get all of these things before you start.

-- Heat resistant tape – It’s important to set Canvas and prints together.
+3. Heat-resistant tape – To set Canvas and prints together.

-- Heat-resistant gloves – They’ll protect your hands from the heat of the heat press.
+4. Heat-resistant gloves – To protect your hands from the heat.

-- Canvas board – It’s used to print images and designs.
+5. Canvas board – To print images and designs.

-- Laminating film – It will create a layer between heat press and cotton.
+6. Laminating film – To create a layer between heat press and cotton.

 Once you’ve gathered all the things.
 You can then follow these steps:

-The first step is to print images that you want to sublimate on Canvas with a sublimation printer.
-Remember to print on paper that’s the same or big in dimension compared to Canvas.
+The first step is to print the design with a sublimation printer that you want to sublimate.
+Remember to print on paper that’s the same or bigger in dimension compared to Canvas.
 Otherwise, the print won’t look good.

 Step Two – Cut Extra Laminating Film For Canvas